By George W. Chapman

 Curiously, by comparison, there is little to no partisan bickering or compunction when it comes to setting prices for hospitals and physicians.
 By doing so, Congress has unwittingly limited its ability/cash to spend like the drunken sailor drug lobby.

-The drug manufacturers attribute their high prices and exorbitant profits to research and development, the cost of going through FDA approval, getting the drug to market and potential lawsuits.
+Drug manufacturers, the main people involved in drug process development services, attribute their prices to research and development, the cost of going through FDA approval, getting the drug to market and potential lawsuits.

 All debatable, but I’ll concede those points.